Hard Sample Mining Enabled Supervised Contrastive Feature Learning for Wind Turbine Pitch System Fault Diagnosis: Proposed method

 \begin{enumerate} \item Data preprocessing

 SCADA data is collected by hundreds of various types of sensors inside the wind turbine, therefore, the raw data needs to be normalized in order to eliminate the effects of different variable sizes.
-In this paper, we use Minimum-Maximum Normalization, which maps the values between [0,1] by a linear transformation of the original data.
+In this paper, we use Minimum-Maximum Normalization, which individually scales each data feature to [0,1] by a linear transformation of the original data.
+The formula of Minimum-Maximum Normalization is shown as follows:

+where $x_i$ is the $i$th feature of the input sample and $x_i^{\max}$ and $x_i^{\min}$ are the maximum and minimum values found in $x_i$, respectively.

 \item Hard sample mining(HSM)